afknst/gxb2_tables/test_results/tier_list.md

 ---
 **Additional Notes**

+The current meta has no best team, but a few good teams that counter each other:

+- TEAM1:
+ - 3-4 VH
+ - 2-3 (Kassy and Skye)

+- TEAM2:
+ - 2 Angie
+ - Kassy or Skye
+ - Three girls in [Angie, Frexie, VH, Apate, Kassy, Skye, Holly, etc.]

+- TEAM3:
+ - Apate, Holly, Teresa, Vivian, Angelica
+ - One girl in [Angie, Apate, Izanami, Vivian, etc.]

+And: TEAM1 > TEAM2 > TEAM3 > TEAM1.

+To counter TEAM1, TEAM2 can
+1. use 2 Apate (and they have higher Atk than Angie), or
+1. make Skye's Atk the highest.
+1. use Joan (not recommended since the opponent can just add a Holly).

+To counter TEAM2, TEAM3 can
+1. use Izanami, and
+1. equip with 2+ pink3 ED.
+1. do nothing if the opponent uses Frexie.

+To counter TEAM3, TEAM1 can
+1. do nothing and just gives up.

+**Definitions**

 Let `G` be the set of girls, and let `T` be the set of teams (i.e. `T = G^6`).
 The set of meta teams `MT` is defined as below:
 ```
 MT_(0) = T,